rebneth/RobertEbneth.VMware.vSphere.Reporting/README.md

 Export-VMDiskIOStat			Exports the VM Disk IO Statistic to a csv file
 Export-VMDRSRuleInfo		Exports DRS Rules for each VM within a vSphere Cluster to a csv file
 Export-VMHardDiskProps		Exports vmdk properties (location, size...) to a csv file
+Export-VMNetworkPNICProps	Exports pnic properties from ESXi server to a csv file
 Export-VMProperties			Exports major important VM Properties to a csv file
 Get-ESXiScratchLocation		Exports the current ESXi Scratch location to a csv file
 Get-vCenterLicensing		Gets the registerd vCenter licenses